 A lush green lawn is what we all dream of having in our gardens.
-But after a long, wet winter, it’s probably looking a little worse for wear.
-Here’s how to get your grass in top condition this spring, and make it last through the summer too!
+But after the winter weather, it may be looking a little worst for wear.
+But you can get your grass in top condition this spring with these top lawn care tips to make it last through summer too.

-Leaves and other dead plant matter can block out light, smother the grass and harbour diseases.
-Keep your lawn healthy by removing plant material regularly throughout the year.
+Leaves and other dead plant matter can block out light, smother the grass, and harbour diseases.
+Keep your lawn healthy by raking out and removing plant material regularly throughout the year.

 You should not cut grass lower than one inch (2.5cm) high.
 If it’s quite dry, raise the lawnmower blades to 1.5 inches (4cm) high.

 For the first cut of the year, raise the blades to their highest setting to avoid scalping the grass, and gradually lower them later in the spring.